Course Home¶

 Course logistics¶

 Weekly sync — Wednesdays at 5 PM, in person.
 We meet every week in Klaus.
 Attendance is the default expectation, but I'm flexible: if you need to miss for a test, illness, or something else real, just let me know ahead of time.
-This is the main place to get unstuck on assignments, talk through PR scope, and generally get feedback on your work.
+This is the main place to get unstuck on assignments and get feedback on your subteam's work.